NetComposer/nksip/doc/reference/callback_functions.md

                          {stop, nksip_dialog:stop_reason()}.Called when a dialog has changed its state.
 ```

-A new dialog will be created when you send an dialog-forming request (like INVITE, SUBSCRIBE or REFER) and a provisional (1xx) or successful (2xx) response is received.
+A new dialog will be created when you send a new dialog-forming request (like INVITE, SUBSCRIBE or REFER) and a provisional (1xx) or successful (2xx) response is received.
 If the response is provisional, the dialog will be marked as temporary or _early_, waiting for the final response to be confirmed or deleted.
 Dialogs will also be created for _subscriptions_, after a valid NOTIFY is sent or received.

+Once the dialog is established, some in-dialog methods (like INVITE, UPDATE, SUBSCRIBE and NOTIFY) can update the `target` of the dialog.

 Any dialog can have multiple usages simultaneously, as much as _one_ _INVITE usage_ and a _unlimited_ number of _SUBSCRIBE usages_.

-Once the dialog is established, some in-dialog methods (like INVITE, UPDATE, SUBSCRIBE and NOTIFY) can update the `target` of the dialog.

 The _INVITE usage_ is destroyed when a valid in-dialog BYE request is sent or received.
 A _SUBSCRIPTION usage_ is destroyed when a NOTIFY with _status=terminated_ is received.
 When no usage is left, the dialog itself is destroyed.

 NkSIP will call this function every time a dialog is created, its target is updated or it is destroyed.
-It will be called also when the status of the _usage_ changes, as `{invite_status, nksip_dialog:invite_status()}` for the INVITE usage and `{subscription_status, nksip_subscription:status(), nksip:subscription()}` for SUBSCRIBE usages.
+It will be called also when the status of the _usage_ changes, as `{invite_status, Status}` for the INVITE usage and `{subscription_status, Status, Subscription}` for SUBSCRIBE usages.

 ```erlang
 -spec dialog_update(DialogId::nksip_dialog:id(), DialogStatus, State::term()) ->